Listen to this policy:

 - Complete an assessment based on known information.

-- Consult with supervisor, or in their absence practice leader.
+- Consult with a supervisor, or in their absence the practice leader.

-- Complete a child and family consult, or outline why this has not happened.
+- Hold a child/young person and family consult, or record why this has not happened.

-- Get legal advice from a Legal Services solicitor about the appropriateness of the application and making it with or without notice.
+- Get legal advice from a Legal Services solicitor about the application and making it with or without notice.

 - whether whānau or family have been provided with appropriate opportunities to engage (such as a family group conference or hui ā-whānau), and if not, why not

-- why any lower level of intervention (such as an application on notice) will not address the safety concerns of te tamaiti or could compromise the safety of te tamaiti.
+- why any lower level of intervention (such as an application on notice) will not address the safety or oranga concerns for te tamaiti or rangatahi.

-- Ensure both the application and the affidavit in support are approved by a Legal Services solicitor or state why they have not been approved.
+- Ensure both the application and the affidavit in support are reviewed by a Legal Services solicitor or record why they have not been.

 Site manager approval process

-In deciding whether or not to approve a without notice application for interim custody, the site manager must be satisfied that the following people (or people acting in these roles) endorse the application:
+In deciding whether to approve a without notice application for interim custody, the site manager must be satisfied that the following kaimahi (or kaimahi acting in these roles) endorse the application:

 - practice leader – endorses the practice rationale for the decision